 Directions:

-Tips for Excellence: Let it sit for a few minutes before serving for enhanced flavor and aroma.
+Tips for Excellence: Let it sit a few minutes before serving for better flavor and aroma.

 2.3 Garlic Butter Shrimp with Rice

-This dish is an indulgent yet simple recipe that highlights the succulent taste of shrimp.
+This dish is indulgent yet simple and highlights the juciest taste of shrimp.

 Ingredients Required: